Han Zhidong: Competition Collapse

 At the December 2006 Asian Games, Zhidong was rushed to hospital after collapsing by the poolside during a clash his team encountered.
 He had just got out the water when he collapsed on a team bench and was thereafter taken to the Athletes Village Medical Centre.
 This incident happened with a 10-10 tie of the game.

 Coaching

-Han Zhidong is currently a coach at Whitewater Swimming.
+Han Zhidong is currently a coach at Whitewaters Swimming.
 A private swim club that competes in USA Swimming sanctioned meets.
 In addition, he is also a ASCA level 2 coach.